ART&CULTURE / 2020.10.30

 Koichi Kosugi

 Born in Kanagawa in 1980.
 Department of Visual Communication Design, Musashino Art University.
 After working at Hakuhodo Co., Ltd. in 2019, he established "onehappy" in 2019.
-Perform creative direction and art direction based on design thinking for the Blanding of companies and products.
-CI design, VI design, advertising design, space design, product design, editorial design, package design, web design, etc.
+Perform creative direction and art direction based on design thinking for Blanding of companies and products.
+CI design, VI design, advertising design, spatial design, product design, editorial design, package design, web design, etc.